A Benefit for the NorCal High School Mountain Bike League, MCBC’s Off-Road Advocacy Program, Acess4Bikes, and Recreation Solutions

 WE RACED ON MAY 31 AND JUNE 1.

 And man o man, was it good.
 Thanks to everyone, including our fine sponsors, for coming out and splaying yourself on the hills and vales of Camp Tamarancho.
 We’re already working on the 2015 version of what we’re hoping to be a constant part of your race calendar.

 The nice folks at the Tamarancho Dirt Classic approached us last year about taking over management, production, porta-potty ordering, and other glamorous tasks associated with putting on the sole mountain bike race in Marin.
 The weight of this event has been on a few shoulders and we’re happy to be able to step in and share the load for a little while.

 One Day Becomes Two, Added Value For You

-Right off, we worked on expanding the event to a two-day race weekend, adding a short track race on Saturday afternoon.
-Don’t be sweatin’.
-It won’t be long enough to ruin your big time performance on Sunday’s XC event.
+Right off, we worked on expanding the event to a two-day race weekend, adding a short track race on and a ‘Chainless Race‘ on the famed Flow Trail, both on Saturday.
+Don’t be sweatin’, though.
+Both efforts shouldn’t tax you enough to ruin your big time performance on Sunday’s XC event.